jundalisay/superb/content/en/research/constitutions/ph/1987/article-01.md

 Section 7

-The State shall pursue an independent foreign policy.
-In its relations with other states the paramount consideration shall be national sovereignty, territorial integrity, national interest, and the right to self-determination.
+The State shall have an independent foreign policy.

+In its relations with other states, the paramount consideration shall be:
+- national sovereignty
+- territorial integrity
+- national interest
+- the right to self-determination.

 Section 8

 The Philippines, consistent with the national interest, adopts and pursues a policy of freedom from nuclear weapons in its territory.

 Section 9

-The State shall promote a just and dynamic social order that will ensure the prosperity and independence of the nation and free the people from poverty through policies that provide adequate social services, promote full employment, a rising standard of living, and an improved quality of life for all.
+The State shall promote a just and dynamic social order that will:
+- ensure the prosperity and independence of the nation
+- free the people from poverty through policies that:
+  - provide adequate social services
+  - promote full employment<!-- , a rising standard of living, --> and an improved quality of life.

 Section 10